- Parents Home

 Feeding.
 Newborns should be fed whenever they seem hungry.
 Breastfed infants eat about every 1–3 hours, and formula-fed infants eat about every 2–4 hours.
 Your doctor or nurse can watch as you breastfeed and offer help with any problems.
 Burp your baby midway through a feeding and again at the end.

 Sleeping.
-A newborn may sleep up to 18 or 19 hours a day, waking up often (day and night) to breastfeed or take a bottle.
+A newborn may sleep 14 to 17 hours or more in 24 hours, waking up often (day and night) to breastfeed or take a bottle.
 Breastfed babies usually wake to eat every 1–3 hours, while formula-fed babies may sleep longer, waking every 2–4 hours to eat (formula takes longer to digest so babies feel fuller longer).
 Newborns should not sleep more than 4 hours between feedings until they have good weight gain, usually within the first few weeks.
 After that, it's OK if a baby sleeps for longer stretches.

 Developing.
 In the first month, babies should: